ranjanzyx/ranjan-python-course/demo/README.md

 ## Why Python?
 - **Easy to Read and Learn:** Python is english-like language, clear and intuitive - ideal language for beginners.
+- **Efficient Development:** Python's frameworks and libraries simplify and speed up the development process.
+- **Cross-Platform Compatibility:** Python programs are generally written in a way that they can be run on any operating system without modification
 - **Versatile:** Python's applications are vast, ranging from web development to data science, automation etc.
-- **Efficient Development:** Python's frameworks and libraries simplify and speed up the development process.
-- **Popular**: Python is the most popular language, as of date.
->  .
+- **Popular**: Python's consistent evolution and its community-driven development have made it a popular choice for programmers.

 <img src="imgs/img.png" alt="Image Alt Text" width="500" />
 <br><br>